EA677698/AllShopMC/README.md

   * deny - *Denies a requested trade*

 ### Permissions:
-* allshop.* - Permission node for everything
+* allshop.* - permission node for everything
-* allshop.admin - Permission node for administrative actions (Selling to the server shop, reloading)
+* allshop.admin - permission node for administrative actions (Selling to the server shop, reloading, removing chest shops)
 * allshop.shop - permission node to use the server shop
 * allshop.market - permission node to use player shop
 * allshop.auction - permission node to use auction house
 * allshop.trade - permission node for trading
+* allshop.chest - permission node for anything relating to chest shops

 ### Known Bugs: